Saleh7127/masters-thesis-finder/README.md

 # Master's Thesis Position Finder

-An AI-powered application built with CrewAI that helps students find master's thesis positions by matching their resume with available positions in specified countries and fields.
+A simple Multi Agent Systems(MAS) built with CrewAI that helps to find master's thesis positions by matching the resume with available positions in specified countries and fields.

 ## Overview